 Three local companies talk about the assistance they’ve received so far from the Illinois Defense Industry Adjustment Program, which supports the Quad Cities Manufacturing Innovation Hub.
 The Illinois DIA Program is helping Quad Cities regional manufacturing and defense suppliers with various programs to navigate technological opportunities and challenges in order for companies to remain...

 2018 is soon upon us, and with that comes the kickoff of the Quad Cities Manufacturing Innovation Hub’s early morning Hub Huddles!

 Policymakers are pushing to pass the Tax Cuts and Jobs Act (HR 1, S1) yet this week.
 This bill is the most significant change to the federal tax code since 1986.

-We create opportunities for members to make new business connections, learn new tools, and grow their business through the events we host each month.
-Take a look at what’s on our calendar in September to see how you can build your network this month:
+Aim to get more engaged with the Chamber in the new year to grow your business and build the community.
+Through the events we host each month, the Chamber creates opportunities for members to make new business connections, learn new tools, and grow business.
+Take a look at what’s on our calendar in January to see how you can build your network this month:

 As the Quad Cities Manufacturing Innovation Hub looks toward 2018, we are asking for feedback about our activities to help us gain further insight into our customers' needs, and how we can assist with their continued growth.